gocanto/go-maps/README.md

 * **Interactive Insertion:** Add random or specific keys to see how they are hashed and placed.
 * **Visual Hashing:** Watch the binary split of the hash between **LOB** (Bucket selection) and **HOB** (Tophash).
 * **Memory X-Ray:** Click on any bucket to inspect its internal memory layout (Tophash arrays vs Key arrays).
-* **Overflow Simulation:** Force keys into specific buckets to visualize linked-list chaining.
+* **Overflow Simulation:** Force keys into specific buckets to visualise linked-list chaining.
 * **Growth Trigger:** Simulate "Evacuation" by forcing the map to resize when the load factor exceeds 6.5.

 ## 🛠️ Tech Stack